Optimizing Electronic Structure Simulations on a Trapped-ion Quantum Computer using Problem Decomposition: Conclusion

-In this work, we have described a systematic end-to-end pipeline developed using a PD technique to reduce the size of an electronic structure simulation to realize the simulation on a trapped-ion NISQ device.
-Our methodology involves the following.
-We combine DMET and VQE with a QCC ansatz to compress the quantum simulation circuit for the electronic structure calculation and apply circuit optimization techniques that target trapped-ion quantum computers.
-We further apply density matrix purification algorithms to mitigate residual errors.
-We construct the potential energy curve of the ring of 10 hydrogen atoms as a proof of concept to investigate the viability of our pipeline.
-Our results achieve chemical accuracy with respect to both the ideal simulated results and the full CI results.
-Our pipeline allows us to reduce the number of qubits required for our simulation, hence enabling us to equally and explicitly consider all electrons in the computation of electronic correlation.
-Further, our results demonstrate that the approach employed herein can describe bond-breaking and bond-forming in molecular systems.
-To our knowledge, the current molecular system is the largest chemistry problem simulated on a quantum hardware device to obtain the total molecular energies, including electron correlation.
+In this work, we have experimentally demonstrated an end-to-end pipeline using a PD technique to reduce the size of an electronic structure simulation, making a 20 qubit problem realizable on a trapped-ion NISQ device.
+Our method involves combining DMET and VQE with a QCC ansatz to compress the quantum simulation circuit for the electronic structure calculation, and circuit optimization techniques that target trapped-ion quantum computers.
+A density matrix purification method is then applied to mitigate residual errors.
+All of these steps successfully construct the potential energy curve of the ring of 10 hydrogen atoms, and serves as a proof of concept for the usefulness of problem decomposition to accurately and efficiently represent large molecules.
+Our results are in agreement with full CI, and almost all points are within chemical accuracy of their DMET-QCC simulated values.
+This demonstrates that the approach employed herein can describe bond-breaking and bond-forming in molecular systems.